vulkano-rs/vulkano-www/content/guide-device-creation.md

 ```

 Creating a device returns two things: the device itself, but also a list of *queue objects* that
-will allow us to submit operations.
+will later allow us to submit operations.

 ```rust
 use vulkano::device::Device;
 use vulkano::device::DeviceExtensions;
 use vulkano::instance::Features;

 let (device, mut queues) = {
     Device::new(physical, &Features::none(), &DeviceExtensions::none(), None,
                 [(queue_family, 0.5)].iter().cloned()).expect("failed to create device")